 Pay & Gratuities

 While on trip working as a Trip Leader, Support Leader or as a member of the Camp Crew, food is provided.
 Food allowances are also provided for prep days, travel days, drive days, and regional familiarization days.
-On top of these allowances Backroads leaders receive phone stipends and have access to Backroads' computers.
+On top of these allowances Backroads Leaders receive phone stipends and have access to Backroads' computers.

 Lodging is provided while Leaders are on trips, either in hotels or at campsites depending on the trip type.
 Housing is also provided between trips, so Backroads field staff will not incur any out of pocket expenses for lodging during the entire season.
-Many of our regions worldwide have leader houses in wonderful places that are available to leaders free of charge while working, and in between trips.
+Many of our regions worldwide have "leader houses" in wonderful places that are available to all Field Staff free of charge while working, and in between trips.
 In Europe: Tuscany, Puglia, Provence, Loire Valley, Dordogne, Croatia, Hungary, Czech Republic, Ireland, Switzerland.
 In the USA: Jackson Hole, Wyoming; Anacortes, Washington; Portland, Maine; Whitefish, Montana; Berkeley, California; Stowe, Vermont; Anchorage, Alaska; St. George, Utah; In Canada: Outside Banff, Nova Scotia, Québec.
 And other international locales such as: Wanaka, New Zealand; San José, Costa Rica.
 Standard with these accommodations are computers, wireless internet and access to bikes for personal use.

 Joie de Vivre

 Perhaps the most valuable benefit is enjoying a lifestyle few can match.
 In addition to itineraries that feature some of the worlds' best hotels, restaurants and scenery, imagine having time off in some of the most desirable locations around the world, and having the freedom to explore on your own.
-Being a Backroads leader allows for a lifestyle of flexibility and variety that many value above all other benefits of the job.
+Being a Backroads Leader allows for a lifestyle of flexibility and variety that many value above all other benefits of the job.